 Users can also expect to get high-quality slit as this device has triple-ground teeth and a universal tooth grind for fast material removal.

-- Universal triple-ground teeth that cut faster than traditional saws
+- Its universal triple-ground teeth outpace traditional saws in speed.

 3. Ridgid EB4424 Sander, Oscillating/Edge Belt